jirfoux/boon/README.md

 })
 ```
 ##### `init`
-An function that is called after the adapt object was initialized.
+A function that is called after the adapt object was initialized.
 ```js
 const instance = booon.adapt({
     el: "#foo",